charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-02.md

   a network of connected notes that aid in discovery and memory.

-* MediaWiki (the software that runs Wikipedia) is a mature PHP software package for creating a wiki, that has many built-in featurs that make it very amenable for use as a zettelkasten.
+* MediaWiki (the software that runs Wikipedia) is a mature PHP software package for creating a wiki, that has many built-in features that make it very amenable for use as a zettelkasten.

 ## The Daily Page Pattern